Pular para o conteúdo principal

 It may come as no surprise that every entrepreneur needs to work twice as hard to generate revenue nowadays.
-And innovative business entrepreneurs need to work three times more.
+Innovative business entrepreneurs need to work three times more.

-When people hear about innovative business, they often associate the term with a brand new sophisticated technology.
+When people hear about an innovative business, they often associate the term with a brand-new, sophisticated technology.
 In fact, an innovative business represents more than a new product or service – it also represents a new market, because it usually brings a solution to an emerging group of customers who are unaware of the imminent challenges they face in their ongoing routines.

 While a new market has great potential, it also presents many challenges.
 Selling an innovative business requires high-level sales skills, because positioning these solutions means creating a sales process that is very different from the traditional one.